New Orleans Baptist Theological Seminary

 This course is designed to identify the needs of women today in order to build an effective, biblically-based ministry to women through the local church.

 Women's Ministry Project (2 hrs. credit)

-Required Practicum (Independent Study) Course for the Basic Certificate
+Required Practicum (Independent Study) Course for the Women's Ministry Leadership Certificate

 This course is designed to offer field training in the area of women's ministry.
 A specific ministry project will be proposed, developed, and implemented during a semester or equivalent time.

 Spiritual Gifts of Women (1 hr. credit)

 This course is designed to study the scriptural basis of the Holy Spirit and His gifts in an effort to develop and use the spiritual gifts of women through the local church.

 This course is designed to thoroughly discuss the nature of witnessing, the personal character of the witness, and the process of witnessing in order to empower women as personal witnesses and as leaders in witness training.

 Lay Counseling for Women (1 hr. credit)